epccs/RPUlux/Hardware/README.md

 # How To Use

-## Stopping charge from solar panel
+## Prevent overcharging a battery

 A few approaches to prevent overcharging a battery with a solar panel.

 ![SolarPwrOptions](./Documents/SolarPwrOptions.png "RPUlux Solar Power Options")

 Using IO4 and IO7 to control onboard N-CH MOSFET it is possible to short the solar panel.
-The blocking diode needs to prevent the battery from supplying current to the short (and block night or dark discharge current).
+The blocking diode needs to prevent the battery from supplying current to the short and the panel must be equipped with by-pass diodes.
+Note that small panels often lack by-pass diodes and shorting a panel without bypass diodes will result in a Zener breakdown failure in the panel.

 It is also possible to use IO4 to open circuit the solar panel.
-This requires more off-board parts but is really a question of comfort level.
-Most people seem to have a bad reaction to seeing the idea of shorting the solar panel, so I think it is important to give other options.

-Another problem is not getting enough sun, which needs to be handled by software by not running the lights at night or the Raspberry Pi.
+This requires more off-board parts but shorting is not an option when by-pass diodes are not installed.

 An even better option for charge control is to use something like [SunSaver-6L] which will provide a lot of protection.
 This removes the need to write some of the control software, which if done wrong may damage the battery or hardware on the board.

 [SunSaver-6L]: https://www.solar-electric.com/ss-6l.html

+Another problem is not getting enough sun, which is handled by user software (e.g. not running the lights at night and/or the Raspberry Pi).